As part of the RADIUS setup process, you must add one or more RADIUS clients, such as VPN servers or firewalls.

 - You must be a Super Admin in the Cloud Administration Console.

 Determine whether the RADIUS client will use the default user authentication interface provided by the manufacturer, or the customized, streamlined web client interface that RSA provides for certain RADIUS client devices.
 To use the custom interface, you must install the RSA web client kit for your RADIUS client device.
-For instructions, see Install the RADIUS Custom Web Client Interface.
+For instructions, see Customize the RSA SecurID Access Web Interface for a Cisco Adaptive Security Appliance.

 Sign into the Cloud Administration Console.